The Assessment Center at West Texas Counseling and Guidance (WTCG) opened its doors in the fall of 2017.

-Dr. Melanie Noble, a Licensed Psychologist, and Mr. William Prickett, Licensed Psychological Associate, work under the direction and supervision of Dr. Montgomery in all aspects of the Center’s operations.
+Mr. William Prickett, Licensed Psychological Associate, works under the direction and supervision of Dr. Melanie Noble, a Licensed Psychologist, in all aspects of the Center’s operations.

 Many individuals are hesitant when it comes to the topic of psychological evaluation.
 In reality, the process can seem daunting and overwhelming.
 It is for this reason that the Center’s staff work hard to make the experience as pleasant and understandable as possible.

 Why would someone (child or adult) seek psychological evaluation?

 There are numerous reasons an individual might be recommended/referred for testing.
 One of the most common scenarios might include resolving questions regarding possible ADHD symptoms/diagnosis.

 At times, it might be difficult to pinpoint what is causing a person to experience distress and struggles in their day-to-day functioning.
 A psychological evaluation can be very informative in this regard.

 Additionally, some college students or working/return-to-work adults may feel lost and be looking for a direction to head with their work life.
 There are assessment measures that can assist in this process.

 What can I expect on the day of my/my child’s assessment?

 You should anticipate that the assessment process will take anywhere from 3-5 hours.
 The first step in the evaluation will involve an interview to obtain a full picture of what is going on.
 The second step is the administration of a variety of evaluation measures that will vary in length and time.
 Ideally, the goal is to complete the interview and the evaluation measures during the first appointment.
 Next, additional data may be gathered from other sources (e.g., teachers and counselors).
 All measures are then scored and interpreted.